 My Cheesy Beans with Rice recipe is one that I make often, especially when I don’t have much time or energy.
 Beans and rice combined together create a complete protein, so this meal is perfect for vegetarians looking to hit those protein goals.
 It’s easy to make and you probably already have all the ingredients on hand.
 Serve with your favorite toppings and enjoy!

-I feel like I’ve been sharing lots of brown/orange colored recipes lately, and that hasn’t been my intent.
+I feel like I’ve been sharing a lot of brown/orange-colored recipes lately, and that hasn’t been my intention.
 I guess I’ve just been in the mood for pinto beans and cheese, which makes sense because I could happily eat these Cheesy Beans with Rice every single day.
-This is a recipe that I usually make for myself and wouldn’t necessarily post on here, but cheap and easy recipes seem so important these days so I decided I would share.
-I hope you enjoy this easy, pantry friendly, recipe as much as I do.
+This is a recipe that I usually make for myself and wouldn’t necessarily post on here, but since cheap and easy recipes seem so important these days, I decided to share.
+I hope you enjoy this easy, pantry-friendly recipe as much as I do.

 Why You’ll Love

 - Quick and easy – This cheesy bean and rice recipe comes together in just about 15 minutes.
-There’s not much prep required and you can easily make a single serving, or enough for the whole family.
+There’s minimal preparation required, and you can easily make a single serving or enough for the whole family.
 Enjoy in tortillas with taco toppings for an effortless weeknight dinner.

-- Pantry ingredients – This recipe calls for just a few main ingredients, all of which of common pantry staples.
+- Pantry ingredients – This recipe calls for just a few main ingredients, all of which are everyday pantry staples.
 It’s one of those recipes I make when I don’t have much on hand, but want something cozy.

-- Versatile – These cheesy beans can be enjoyed in a few different ways.
+- Versatile – These cheesy beans can be enjoyed in various ways.
 I love pairing them with rice, because it makes a complete protein, but they are also great with tortilla chips or inside of corn tortillas.
 Add your favorite toppings and enjoy however you like.

 Why Your Body Will Love This Easy Recipe

 When beans and rice are combined in a meal, they form a complete protein.
-A complete protein is a source of protein that contains all nine essential amino acids the body needs but cannot produce on its own.
-Other plant-based complete protein sources include: quinoa, chia seeds, buckwheat, and hemp seeds.
+A complete protein is a source of protein that contains all nine essential amino acids the body does not produce on its own.
+Other plant-based complete protein sources include quinoa, chia seeds, buckwheat, and hemp seeds.
 The pairing of beans and rice also creates a meal that’s high in protein and fiber.
 Your body needs both for normal development, healthy digestion, and heart health.
 I also like to add some plain, non-fat Greek yogurt and avocado for healthy fats.

 Cheese Beans with Rice Recipe Ingredients

-- Beans – I like to use pinto beans for this recipe, but any kind of bean will work.
-Black beans would be my second choice.
-I used one can of the bean liquid, but if you prefer not to use the liquid from the can, you can substitute water or vegetable broth instead (about 1/3-1/2 cup)
+- Beans – I prefer using pinto beans for this recipe, but any bean will work.
+Black beans are my second choice.
+I used one can of the bean liquid, but if you prefer not to use the liquid from the can, you can substitute water or vegetable broth instead (about 1/3-1/2 cup).

-- Cheese – I used a shredded sharp cheddar cheese because I enjoy the strong flavor of it.
-Any kind of meltable cheese can be used, including diary free cheese.
+- Cheese – I used shredded sharp cheddar cheese because I enjoy its strong flavor.
+Any meltable cheese can be used, including dairy-free cheese.
 Use pepperjack for a nice spicy kick.

 - Onion – I like to sauté some onion as a flavor base for the beans.
-I usually keep this recipe pretty simple, but feel free to add extra veggies in with the onion if you like.
+I usually keep this recipe pretty straightforward, but feel free to add extra vegetables with the onion if you like.

-- Spices – These beans get seasoned generously with cumin, paprika, smoked paprika, granulated garlic and onion powder.
+- Spices – These beans are generously seasoned with cumin, paprika, smoked paprika, granulated garlic, and onion powder.
 A few teaspoons of a fajita or taco seasoning would also work.

-- Rice – I like to serve these beans with some cooked with rice, or another grain I happen to have on hand.
-You can also just enjoy with chips or tortillas.
+- Rice – I like to serve these beans with cooked rice, or another grain I happen to have on hand.
+You can also enjoy with chips or tortillas.

 How To Make Easy Cheesy Beans